 If you are choosing a baby monitor, think about how often you expect to move the camera.
 A fixed wall mount is great for long-term nursery use.
 If you anticipate switching rooms often, plan mounting points that still let you reposition cleanly.

-Never drape cords over crib rails or near baby's reach
+Never drape cords over crib rails, behind crib slats, or near the mattress.

 Baby Monitor Placement: Newborn vs. Toddler